 The TCP/IP Application layer encompasses the responsibilities of the OSI Session, Presentation, and Application layers.

-TCP/IP Core Protocols
+➢ TCP/IP Core Protocols

 - All other applications and other protocols in the TCP/IP protocol suite rely on the basic services provided by the following protocols: IP, ARP, ICMP, IGMP, TCP, and UDP.

-IP is a connectionless, unreliable datagram protocol primarily responsible for addressing and routing packets between hosts.
+- IP is a connectionless, unreliable datagram protocol primarily responsible for addressing and routing packets between hosts.
 Connectionless means that a session is not established before exchanging data.
 Unreliable means that delivery is not guaranteed.

 An IP packet consists of an IP header and an IP payload.
-The following table describes the key fields in the IP header.

-Key Fields in the IP Header
+Table: Key Fields in the IP Header

-Fragmentation and reassembly
+➢ Fragmentation and Reassembly

-If a router receives an IP packet that is too large for the network to which the packet is being forwarded, IP fragments the original packet into smaller packets that fit on the downstream network.
+- If a router receives an IP packet that is too large for the network to which the packet is being forwarded, IP fragments the original packet into smaller packets that fit on the downstream network.

-The fragmentation and reassembly works as follows:
+The fragmentation and reassembly work as follows:

 When the fragments are received by IP at the remote host, they are identified by the Identification field as belonging together.
 The Fragment Offset field is then used to reassemble the fragments into the original IP payload.

-When IP packets are sent on shared access, broadcast-based networking media — such as Ethernet or Token Ring — the media access control (MAC) address corresponding to a forwarding IP address must be resolved.
+- When IP packets are sent on shared access, broadcast-based networking media — such as Ethernet or Token Ring — the media access control (MAC) address corresponding to a forwarding IP address must be resolved.

 Example: If IP is unable to deliver a packet to the destination host, ICMP sends a Destination Unreachable message to the source host.

-Common ICMP Messages
+Table: Common ICMP Messages

-Common ICMP Destination Unreachable Messages
+Table: Common ICMP Destination Unreachable Messages

 ICMP does not make IP a reliable protocol.
 ICMP attempts to report errors and provide feedback on specific conditions.
 ICMP messages are carried as unacknowledged IP datagrams and are themselves unreliable.
 ICMP is defined in RFC 792.

-Internet Group Management Protocol (IGMP) is a protocol that manages host membership in IP multicast groups on a network segment.
+- Internet Group Management Protocol (IGMP) is a protocol that manages host membership in IP multicast groups on a network segment.
 An IP multicast group, also known as a host group, is a set of hosts that listen for IP traffic destined for a specific IP multicast address.

 The following are some of the additional aspects of IP multicasting: